-For over 20 years Cherry Hughes was BSA's education officer - quick-witted, creative, determined, empathetic and with a wonderful sense of humour, Cherry worked tirelessly to support children who stammer in education.
-Cherry began her work at the BSA in 1997 with the formal establishment of the BSA Education Service.
-Over the course of 3 years, Cherry trained around 2,800 young people going into education at sites across England and the Isle of Man.
+For over 20 years Cherry Hughes was BSA's education officer.
+Quick-witted, creative, determined, empathetic with a wonderful sense of humour.
+Cherry worked tirelessly to support children who stammer in education.
+She began her work at the BSA in 1997 with the establishment of the BSA Education Service.

+Over the course of 3 years, Cherry trained over 2,800 young people going into education across England and the Isle of Man.
 She oversaw the development of online training resources for primary and secondary schools and provided a resource for pupils preparing for GCSE Oral English.
-Cherry also oversaw the creation of three websites for parents and teachers.
-She advised on the Bercow Report and other educational reports for teachers, pioneering this work through until May 2018, when she retired.
+Cherry oversaw the creation of three websites for parents and teachers, advised on the Bercow Report and other educational reports for teachers, pioneering this work until May 2018, when she retired.